sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 # Reference checks

-References will be requested on a case-by-case basis and the Hiring Manager is responsible for deciding which specific references we would like to speak to based on the candidate's work experience and interview performance.

-Based on the candidate’s work experience, the Talent team will request specific references from the candidate.
+Reference checks are an important part of our process.
+Ultimately, the goal behind our reference checks is to ensure that we are setting up the new hire for success and know how to best work with them.
+Reference checks must be completed prior to an offer being extended.

+We conduct two reference checks.
 Requested references will typically be a former manager(s) and/or colleague(s) and may be from the candidate’s most recent or previous companies.
 We will never conduct a reference call without explicit consent from the candidate.

-The Recruiter will ask the Hiring Manager whether they would like the talent team to conduct references, or if the Hiring Manager would prefer to conduct them directly.
-References can be conducted via phone or email.

-Ultimately, the goal behind our reference checks is to ensure that we are setting up the new hire for success and know how to best work with them.

-### Reference call questions

-- In what capacity did you two work together?
-- What was your role/their role at the time?
-- What stood out as `candidate's` greatest strengths?
-- If you were writing their annual review today, where would they have an opportunity to improve or build on their skills?
-- What would make `candidate` happy and motivated in a new role?
-- Was there ever a time where `candidate` was disrespectful in any way to other members of the team?
-- Do you have any advice for their future manager?
-- If given the opportunity, would you hire `candidate` again?
+The Talent Team is responsible for conducting reference checks and sharing the results with the Hiring Manager.
+Reference checks can be conducted directly by the Hiring Manager if requested.

+## **Process:**

+- Once the interview process has concluded and the Hiring Manager has confirmed they want to proceed, the Recruiter will request two references from the candidate.
+- Once references are received, the Recruiter will send an email to schedule a reference check.
+    - Note: Verbal references are preferred, however if time doesn’t permit, written references are also acceptable.
+- Recruiter will add reference check notes onto the candidate page in Greenhouse.
+- Once references are complete, Recruiter will share the results with the Hiring Manager using the Slack template.
+- Once positive references are confirmed and approved by the Hiring Manager, the Recruiter will proceed as normal to the [offer stage](/extending_an_offer.md#offer-stage)

-### Example email to send to references
+### Email template for references

-Hi `Reference Name`,
+Hello `reference name`!

-`Candidate Name` provided your name as a professional reference, and I was hoping you would be open to telling me a bit about your experience working with them.
-For context, we are considering `Candidate name` for an `role title` role here at Sourcegraph, and are looking for someone who is `insert what we're looking for in this person`.
+`candidate name` provided your name as a professional reference, and I was hoping you would be open to telling me a bit about your experience working with them.
+For context, we are considering `candidate name` for a `role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.

+I would like to schedule a time for us to have a chat in the next 1-2 days.
+The conversation shouldn’t take more than 10-15 minutes.
+What time would be convenient for you?

-If you're willing, would you mind responding to this email with brief answers to the below questions?
-And if you prefer a phone call, please let me know a few days/times that work for you in the coming days and I'll send a calendar invite to confirm.
+If your schedule doesn’t allow for a call, would you mind responding to this email with brief answers to the below questions?

 Thanks so much in advance for taking the time!
-It's greatly appreciated.
+It’s greatly appreciated.

-- In what capacity did the two of you work?
+Here are the questions we will cover:

+* How long did you work with `candidate name`?
+* Did `candidate name` directly report to you?
+* Did `candidate name` have any direct reports?
+* What were `candidate name`'s core responsibilities?
-- What were their day to day responsibilities?
+* What were their biggest strengths they brought to the role, or to the company as a whole?
-- What were their greatest strengths?
-- How would their peers describe them?
-How do they work with a team?
-- Did they have any opportunities for improvement?
-What would you advise a future manager to coach them on?
-- Would you hire or work with them again, if given the opportunity?
-Are they someone you recommend?
-- Is there anything else I should know that I didn't ask above?
+* What were some things they could have improved upon?
+* Did you speak to them about this?
+(If yes: did they show improvements?)
+* Can you think of an instance when they went above and beyond?
+* If given the opportunity, would you rehire `candidate name`?

+Thank you again for taking the time to help us out with doing this reference.

 Best,

-`Recruiter Name`
+`Recruiter name`

+### Script for verbal reference check

+Hi `reference name`, thanks for taking the time to chat with me about your experience working with `candidate name`.
+As a reminder, we're considering `candidate name` for a `role title` here at Sourcegraph, and are looking for someone who `insert what we're looking for in this person`.

+Jumping into it:
+* How long did you work with `candidate name`?
+* Did `candidate name` directly report to you?
+* Did `candidate name` have any direct reports?
+* What were `candidate name`'s core responsibilities?
+* What were their biggest strengths they brought to the role, or to the company as a whole?
+* What were some things they could have improved upon?
+* Did you speak to them about this?
+(If yes: did they show improvements?)
+* Can you think of an instance when they went above and beyond?
+* If given the opportunity, would you rehire `candidate name`?

+### Slack to Hiring Manager

+@Hiring Manager - below are `candidate name`'s completed references.
+Please let me know if you have any questions, or if you would like me to arrange a follow-up call between you and the reference to gather additional information directly.

+If everything looks good, please let me know if I have the green light to move forward to the offer stage.
+As a reminder, we discussed offering the following package:
+* XX base salary
+* XX bonus (if applicable)
+* XX equity
+* XX start date

+**Reference #1**
+Name:
+Title & Company:
+Email:
+Phone Number:
+* How long did you work with `candidate name`?
+* Did `candidate name` directly report to you?
+* Did `candidate name` have any direct reports?
+* What were `candidate name`'s core responsibilities?
+* What were their biggest strengths they brought to the role, or to the company as a whole?
+* What were some things they could have improved upon?
+* Did you speak to them about this?
+(If yes: did they show improvements?)
+* Can you think of an instance when they went above and beyond?
+* If given the opportunity, would you rehire `candidate name`?

+**Reference #2**
+Name:
+Title & Company:
+Email:
+Phone Number:
+* How long did you work with `candidate name`?
+* Did `candidate name` directly report to you?
+* Did `candidate name` have any direct reports?
+* What were `candidate name`'s core responsibilities?
+* What were their biggest strengths they brought to the role, or to the company as a whole?
+* What were some things they could have improved upon?
+* Did you speak to them about this?
+(If yes: did they show improvements?)
+* Can you think of an instance when they went above and beyond?
+* If given the opportunity, would you rehire `candidate name`?